 Even though the temps are cold and indoor activities might seem more appealing to some, there's plenty to keep you enjoying the great outdoors through the winter!

-Here are great ideas for how to get outside this winter and explore our beautiful state of Colorado or your backyard:
+Here are great ideas for how to get outside and explore our beautiful state of Colorado or your backyard:

 Around the Front Range

 - Get your thrills on with snow tubing at Copper Mountain, opens a new window.

 - Find your own sledding hill or check out one of these public hills, opens a new window.

 - Snow may be on the ground but Denver Botanic Gardens, opens a new window is still open for you to enjoy.

 - Take in the mountain beauty while you ice skate on Evergreen Lake., opens a new window

 - Explore a winter carnival or an ice festival, opens a new window in Colorado.